aandr26/AWS-SAP-C01-Study-Guide/docs/4_Security/4a_Account_Service_Security/Key_Management_Service_KMS.md

     * Don't have to give S3 users access to decrypt.
     * FIPS 140-2 compliant service?
 Use KMS as it supports up to level 2.
     * Can only be managed by AWS APIs.
-    * CMKs can only be used fro up to 4KB of data.
+    * CMKs can only be used for up to 4KB of data.
-    * CMKs support rotation
+    * CMKs support rotation.
-    * CMKs are more configurable
+    * CMKs are more configurable.